Best practices and guidance for code components created using Power Apps component framework

 This section contains best practices and guidance relating to code components within model-driven apps.

 A workaround is to make the code component bound to a column and add an OnChange event handler to that column.
 The code component can update the column value, and the OnChange event handler can access the formContext.
-Support for the custom events will be added in the future, which will be able to be used for communicating changes outside of a control without adding a column configuration.
+Support for the custom events will be added in the future, which will enable communicating changes outside of a control without adding a column configuration.

 Limit size and frequency of calls to the WebApi

-When using the context.WebApi methods, limit both the number of calls and the amount of data that's interacted with.
-Each time you call the WebApi, it will count towards the user's API entitlement and service protection limits.
+When using the context.WebApi methods, limit both the number of calls and the amount of data.
+Each time you call the WebApi, it counts towards the user's API entitlement and service protection limits.
 When performing CRUD operations on records, consider the size of the payload.
-In general, the larger the request payload, the slower your code component will be.
+In general, the larger the request payload, the slower your code component is.

 Canvas apps